subinpaulneo/formex-tickets-agent/README.md

 *   `--use-local-llm`: Uses a local Gemma model for ticket processing instead of the Gemini API.
 *   `--ingest-tickets`: Ingests only ticket data.
 If this flag is used, knowledge documents will be skipped.
 *   `--ingest-knowledge`: Ingests only knowledge base data.
 If this flag is used, ticket data will be skipped.
+*   `--file <path_to_file>`: Ingests only a single, specified knowledge file.
+This is useful for adding new documents without re-processing the entire knowledge base.
+When this flag is used, `--ingest-knowledge` is implicitly enabled.

 You can use these flags separately or together.
 For example: